jimenbian/sublime-timer/README.md

 sublime-timer
 =============

-This is the plugin which has the function if timer.
+This is the plugin which achieve the function of timer.